Skip to Content Skip to Navigation Show Trail Map Show About the Trail Show Important Trail Details Read Trail Reviews

 Download the brochure from the links tab for detailed trail directions and information about flora, fauna and other interesting features along the trail.

-Advance bookings are required and can be made online at Paruna Wildlife Sanctuary
+Advance bookings are required and can be made online using the link below.

 Swan Valley Visitor Centre